hstewart93/continunet/README.md

 **ContinUNet has a `Python 3.9` minimum requirement.**

-## Developer Installation
+## Developer Setup
-If you want to contribute to the repository, install as follows:
+If you want to setup a developer environment, install as follows:

 Once you have cloned down this repository using `git clone`, cd into the app directory: